 Addressing the Root of the Problem

 The Thompson Technique, developed by Dr. J. Clay Thompson, has evolved into a system of analysis and means of adjusting the spinal cord.
-This produces precise adjustment.
+The combination produces precise adjustment.

 The primary purpose of Trigger Point Therapy is to reduce the pain that results from hypersensitive muscles.
 Trigger points are identified by gently pressing on the surface of the skin, sensing the texture of the underlying muscle.

-Our office employs many different physical therapy modalities, including ultrasound, electrical muscle stimulation, and cold laser therapy to complement our other techniques.
+Our office employs many physical therapy modalities, including ultrasound, electrical muscle stimulation and Cold Laser therapy to complement our other techniques.

 Please call or complete the form below and someone will be in touch with you shortly.